cruncha-cruncha/palindrome/README.md

 ## What Actually Happened

 I thought to myself "this is too simple, how could I make it more challenging?".
+If I'm going to make people wait 4 days for this, it better be impressive.

 What if calculating whether or not some text was a palindrome took a long time?
 As if the REST API was more like an RPC server for long-running tasks.